7 Must-know Uses of the Word “Boludo” in Argentina

 As arguably the most important word when considering the Argentine dialect of Spanish, boludo/a is loaded with humorous versatility, and the proper usage of this word goes a long way.

-The first rule for using boludo/a is to only use it around individuals in your own age group, or around those with whom you have established a kind of bantering familiarity.
+The main rule for using boludo is to only use it around individuals in your own age group, or around those with whom you have established a kind of bantering familiarity.

 This is not a word you want to employ around your Argentine exchange-student-friend from high school’s grandmother, nor at the office.